andycroll/andycroll.com/_posts/2018/2018-10-14-a-scope-should-return-a-scope.md

 ## Always…

-...return an `ActiveRelation` from a named scope.
+…return an `ActiveRelation` from a named scope.

 ```ruby
 class Message < ActiveRecord